GavriloaiaMircea/backlog-planner/README.md

 - Use DTOs for game listing, plan creation, and status updates
 - JSON-based storage initially; replaceable with EF Core repositories

-## Contributing

-- Keep changes minimal and focused
-- Follow TypeScript strictness on the frontend and DTO-only responses on the backend
-- Prefer small PRs with clear descriptions

-## License

-Proprietary.
-All rights reserved.